GNS-Science/nzshm-model/docs/api/logic_tree/source_logic_tree_config_format.md

 The config for a `SourceLogicTree` uses the [json file format](https://www.json.org/).
 It approximates the dict representation of the `SourceLogicTree` dataclass with some simplifications to make it easer to create one manually.

 Most of the entries are optional, but without including at least some of them, you will not have a useful `SourceLogicTree`.
-Comments (`//`) have been included in the example here, but are not compatible with an actual json file:
+Comments (`//`) have been included in the example here, but are not compatible with an actual json file.

+The branch set `short_name` and branch `name` are used to define correlations.
+Therefore, if correlations are specified each branch must have a unique `branch_set.short_name:branch.name` combination.
+Otherwise, branch set `short_name` and branch `name` are optional, as is branch_set `long_name`.
 ```
 {
     "title": "A sample SRM logic tree definition",